nguyenvk/drafts/Readme.md

 This service provides information on the NBA draft.
 NBA drafts occur once every year, and consist of multiple rounds where players are drafted by professional basketball teams.
 Each draft provides details on the number of selections in that round, and each selection provides details about the player picked.
 Data is organized by drafts and selections.
-Users will be able to search through drafts based on years or selections.
+Users will be able to search through drafts based on years and selections.
 For the purposes of this assignment, in order to reduce the number of data to be entered only a small proportion of all drafts and selection were included; the functionality of the database is still maintained however.

 ID Attribute Values